 Eventually, they accept their inability to control their condition on their own.
 They may turn to substances in an attempt to provide meaning to their lives and exert some level of control over the way they feel.

 In the 1970s, a researcher named Dr. Bruce Alexander performed some cutting-edge research in the study of addiction.

 For his experiment, he built a large enclosure for rats.
-It was many times larger than conventional rat cages, included various places to make dens, play, eat, and socialize with other male and female rats.
+It was many times larger than conventional rat cages and included various places to make dens, play, eat, and socialize with other male and female rats.
 It had everything a rat could ever want.
 The experiment was aptly named “Rat Park.”

 Inside the cage were two water bottles, one containing just water, and the other was laced with cocaine or heroin.